Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

 If you specify the `type` parameter of `@flow.global_function` to be `train`, you can get a job function for training.

-In the following code, `train_job` is the job function used for training and it is configured with the default `function_config` (so no parameter is passed to `function_config`).
+In the following code, `train_job` is the job function used for training and it is configured with the default `function_config` (so there is no parameter passed to `function_config`).

-Because OneFlow will back propagates for `train` functions.
-Thus you need to specify the following settings like optimizer, learning rate and other hyperparameters in the job function.
+The reason you need to specify the following settings like optimizer, learning rate and other hyperparameters in the job function is because OneFlow will back propagate for `train` functions.

 ```python
 @flow.global_function(type="train")